pavius/nuclio-1/README.md

 ```

-## Function Configuration Files
+## Function Configuration and Metadata

 Like other Kubernetes resources, a function can be defined or retrieved by using a YAML or JSON function configuration file.
-This allows granular and reusable specification of function parameters, events, and data bindings.
+This allows granular and reusable specification of function resources, parameters, events, and data bindings.
 For more details, see the [function-specification documentation]().

 Following is a sample function YAML configuration file: